ClickHouse/ClickHouse/docs/en/query_language/create.md

 ClickHouse supports common purpose codecs and specialized codecs.

-### Specialized codecs {#create-query-specialized-codecs}
+### Specialized Codecs {#create-query-specialized-codecs}

-These codecs are designed to make compression more effective using specifities of the data.
-Some of this codecs don't compress data by itself, but they prepare data to be compressed better by common purpose codecs.
+These codecs are designed to make compression more effective by using specific features of data.
+Some of these codecs don't compress data themself.
+Instead, they prepare the data for a common purpose codec, which compresses it better.

 Specialized codecs:

-- `Delta(delta_bytes)` — Compression approach, when raw values are replaced with the difference of two neighbor values.
-Up to `delta_bytes` are used for storing delta value, so `delta_bytes` is a maximum size of raw values.
+- `Delta(delta_bytes)` — A compression approach in which raw values are replaced by the difference of two neighboring values.
+Up to `delta_bytes` are used for storing delta values, so `delta_bytes` is the maximum size of raw values.
 Possible `delta_bytes` values: 1, 2, 4, 8.
-Default value for `delta_bytes` is `sizeof(type)`, if it is equals to 1, 2, 4, 8.
-Otherwise it equals 1.
+The default value for `delta_bytes` is `sizeof(type)` if equal to 1, 2, 4, or 8.
+In all other cases, it's 1.
-- `DoubleDelta` — Compresses values down to 1 bit (in the best case), using deltas calculation.
-Best compression rates are achieved on monotonic sequences with constant stride, for example, time series data.
+- `DoubleDelta` — Compresses values down to 1 bit (at most) using delta calculations.
+Optimal compression rates are achieved for monotonic sequences with a constant stride, such as time series data.
 Can be used with any fixed-width type.
-Implements the algorithm used in Gorilla TSDB, extending it to support 64 bit types.
-Uses 1 extra bit for 32 byte deltas: 5 bit prefix instead of 4 bit prefix.
-For additional information, see the "Compressing time stamps" section of the [Gorilla: A Fast, Scalable, In-Memory Time Series Database](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf) document.
+Implements the algorithm used in Gorilla TSDB, extending it to support 64-bit types.
+Uses 1 extra bit for 32-byte deltas: 5-bit prefixes instead of 4-bit prefixes.
+For additional information, see Compressing Time Stamps in [Gorilla: A Fast, Scalable, In-Memory Time Series Database](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
-- `Gorilla` — Compresses values down to 1 bit (in the best case).
-The codec is efficient when storing series of floating point values that change slowly, because the best compression rate is achieved when neighboring values are binary equal.
-Implements the algorithm used in Gorilla TSDB, extending it to support 64 bit types.
-For additional information, see the "Compressing values" section of the [Gorilla: A Fast, Scalable, In-Memory Time Series Database](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf) document.
+- `Gorilla` — Compresses values down to 1 bit (at most).
+Efficient when storing a series of floating point values that change slowly, because the best compression rate is achieved when neighboring values are binary equal.
+Implements the algorithm used in Gorilla TSDB, extending it to support 64-bit types.
+For additional information, see Compressing Values in [Gorilla: A Fast, Scalable, In-Memory Time Series Database](http://www.vldb.org/pvldb/vol8/p1816-teller.pdf).
-- `T64` — Compression approach that crops unused high bits of values in integer data types (including `Enum`, `Date` and `DateTime`).
-At each step of its algorithm, codec takes a block of 64 values, puts them into 64x64 bit matrix, transposes it, crops the unused bits of values and returns the rest as a sequence.
-Unused bits are the bits, that don't differ between maximum and minimum values in the whole data part for which the compression is used.
+- `T64` — A compression approach that crops unused high bits of values in integer data types (including `Enum`, `Date`, and `DateTime`).
+At each step of its algorithm, the codec takes a block of 64 values, puts them into a 64x64-bit matrix, transposes it, crops the unused bits, and returns the rest as a sequence.
+Unused bits are those that don't differ between maximum and minimum values in the whole data part that compression is used for.

-### Common purpose codecs {#create-query-common-purpose-codecs}
+### Common Purpose Codecs {#create-query-common-purpose-codecs}

 Codecs:

 - `NONE` — No compression.
 - `LZ4` — Lossless [data compression algorithm](https://github.com/lz4/lz4) used by default.
 Applies LZ4 fast compression.
 - `LZ4HC[(level)]` — LZ4 CH (high compression) algorithm with configurable level.
 Default level: 9.
-If you set `level <= 0`, the default level is applied.
+If set to `level <= 0`, the default level is applied.
 Possible levels: [1, 12].
-Recommended levels are in range: [4, 9].
+Recommended levels fall in the range of [4, 9].
 - `ZSTD[(level)]` — [ZSTD compression algorithm](https://en.wikipedia.org/wiki/Zstandard) with configurable `level`.
 Possible levels: [1, 22].
 Default level: 1.

-High compression levels useful for asymmetric scenarios, like compress once, decompress a lot of times.
-Greater levels stands for better compression and higher CPU usage.
+High compression levels are useful for asymmetric scenarios, like compress once, decompress repeatedly.
+Higher levels mean better compression and higher CPU usage.

 ## Temporary Tables